Graduate Student Seminars

 The Novel Seminar brings together the Vanderbilt community and visiting scholars to engage with groundbreaking scholarship on the history, theory, and politics of the novel form, from its early modern provenance to its contemporary persistence in a hyper-mediated public sphere.
 Our sessions explore matters of fictional world-building and narrative form as they intersect with pressing questions in multiple fields of inquiry, from climate change to racial capitalism, sexual politics to social justice.
 While largely focused on the Anglophone world, the seminar welcomes scholars working in a range of national literatures and disciplines to share work and join the discussions.

-Co-Directors: Teresa Goddu (English), Eric Gurevitch (Asian Studies), Matthew Plishka (Latin American Studies), and James Pilgrim (History of Art and Archetecture)
+Co-Directors: Teresa Goddu (English), Eric Gurevitch (Asian Studies), Anna Hill (English), and Matthew Plishka (Latin American Studies)

 Members of the Environmental Humanities Seminar engage in lively interdisciplinary discussions about how people think about, represent, interact with, and change/are changed by their environments.
 Our invited speakers, works-in-progress talks, excursions, films, and reading groups provide a forum to discuss the history and culture of ecological sensibility, environmental management, climate change, and environmental justice, among other topics.
 We invite those interested in the environmental humanities to bring their interests, expertise, curiosity, and questions to our community.